analogdevicesinc/msdk/Documentation/USERGUIDE.md

 ![Figure 18](res/Fig18.jpg)

+#### Cleaning a Project

-To **clean** a project, run the **clean** [build task](https://github.com/Analog-Devices-MSDK/VSCode-Maxim#build-tasks).
-This will wipe the contents of the build folder entirely.
-Additionally, the **clean-periph** task can be used to clean the project _and_ the peripheral drivers.
+To **clean** a project, run the _clean_ [build task](https://github.com/Analog-Devices-MSDK/VSCode-Maxim#build-tasks).
+This will delete the build folder and its contents.
+The next time the project is built, it will be re-built from scratch.

+It should be noted that _clean_ will only remove the _project's_ build output.
+The **clean-periph** task can be used to clean the project _and_ the peripheral driver libraries.

 #### Flashing and Debugging

 This section assumes a debugger is connected between the host PC and the evaluation platform.
-For more detailed instructions on this hardware setup refer to the evaluation platforms Datasheet and Quick-Start Guide, which are available on the evaluation platform's product page.
+For more detailed instructions on this hardware setup refer to the evaluation platforms Datasheet and Quick-Start Guide, which are available on each evaluation platform's product page.

 ##### Arm Core Debugging